Explore Mount Ruapehu on foot during summer (December to April, weather dependent)

 Distance: 2.7km

-Track starts: From the top of the Sky Waka gondola
+Track start: Top of the Sky Waka gondola

 Knoll Loop Trail

-Track starts: From the top of the Sky Waka gondola
+Track start: Top of the Sky Waka gondola

-Follow the Skyline Trail to the top of the Valley T-bar (about halfway up the Skyline Trail) before turning to the west at the marked intersection and following the trail markers on a climbing traverse across solid lava sheets that have been polished smooth by glacial action over the last 20,000 years.
-Once at the top of the Knoll Ridge, descend the ridge itself back down to Knoll Ridge Chalet.
+This varied loop follows the Skyline Trail partway before turning west at a marked intersection.
+The track then makes a steady climbing traverse across lava sheets polished smooth by glacial action over the past 20,000 years.
+From the top of Knoll Ridge, the route descends to Knoll Ridge Chalet, offering a fascinating mix of geology and alpine scenery.

-As always, it’s important to go prepared.
-Be sure to wear suitable footwear and clothing, pack plenty of drinking water and sunscreen, let someone know where you are headed.
+As with all alpine environments, preparation is essential.
+Wear sturdy footwear, dress for changing conditions, carry plenty of water and sunscreen, and let someone know your plans.
 We also recommend checking out plan your trip and checking the conditions of the mountain and status of the walks before going.
 The Sky Waka gondola may close in inclement weather conditions.

-Skotel Alpine Resort is the closest accommodation to Mount Ruapehu Whakapapa Ski Field and the Sky Waka.
-Choose from a wide range of accommodation options from backpacker style to family rooms.
-BOOK NOW.
+Skotel Alpine Resort is the closest accommodation to Mount Ruapehu’s Whakapapa Ski Field and the Sky Waka gondola.
+Choose from a range of accommodation options including backpacker-style rooms and family-friendly options, and make the most of early starts and easy access to the mountain.

 Map and walk trails courtesy of www.whakapapa.com